 Chances are good you’re already familiar with affiliate marketing.
 This segment of media has exploded in recent years — in some cases it’s what’s keeping traditional media companies alive.
 Affiliate marketing is content in the form of product reviews, gift guides, and how-tos that include purchase links to partner retailers (Amazon being the biggie.)
 When the reader clicks through a link, the publisher receives a small percentage of the revenue.
 Nearly every editorial outlet (and some brand publishing companies) creates affiliate marketing content (Hearst, Conde, Meredith-Dotdash, Vox-Group Nine, BuzzFeed are big players).
 Many have their own affiliate divisions and some even have their own stand-alone agencies: The New York Times has the Wirecutter; USA Today has Reviewed; CNN has Underscored.
 It’s a natural transition for many editors who have experience in market copywriting — especially consumer goods categories like beauty, fashion, food, and tech.

-Mike Bruno, VP E-Commerce at Underscored, CNN; former editor at Billboard and Entertainment Weekly
+Mike Bruno, VP, CNN Digital Commerce; former editor at Billboard and Entertainment Weekly